dapphub/dapple/doc/chain.md

   Passed all 1 tests!
 ```

-Awesome there is a total of 463.2 eth and the balance of an address is 77.3eth
+Awesome: there is a total of 463.2 eth and the balance of an address is 77.3eth
-and there were no tokens burned e.g. 0x0 has no tokens.
+and there were no tokens burned (e.g. 0x0 has no tokens).
-If we look again at the stats we see that they didn't change.
-This is because
+If we look again at the stats(`dapple chain status`) we see that they didn't change.
-`dapple test` don't affect the state of the branch.
+This is because `dapple test` don't affect the persistent state of the branch.
 Now we simulate a scenario where the address `0x9f73bc871764c879fd9e0f524278373fa7875068`
 decides to burn all his ether.
 First we have to make sure or dapple project
 is aware of the DSEthToken contract, by including it in our local dappfile: